Ubanimela/Ubanimela/clec5f80v000009la2hgng7ei.md

 Debugging is the process of identifying and fixing the problem's root cause.

-Debugging is an important part of making software, but it requires unique skills and steps.
+Debugging is an important part of making software, it requires unique skills and steps.

-Some of these skills are the ability to spot patterns, understand computer code, and spot common mistakes.
+These skills include spotting patterns, understanding computer code, and spotting common mistakes.

 Debugging is a crucial component of software development.
 Hence, a software engineer needs to be skilled in this area.